 Qualifications: Can read all notes in first position fluidly, can read whole, dotted half, half, quarter, eighth, and rests, able to slur, hook, and play staccato/legato, has ability to follow leader and blend with group, knowledge of dynamics, can play C, G, A and D major.
 A positive attitude and the commitment to attend all rehearsals and performances.

-Meetings: Mondays from 6:15 - 7:15 p.m. at TLU's new Weston Performing Art Center - Orchestra Rehearsal Hall.
+Location: TLU's new Weston Performing Arts Center - Orchestra Rehearsal Hall.

 Qualifications: Can read and play in first and third position, can read all rhythms generally including dotted quarters and sixteenths, emerging vibrato, can play keys up to 3 sharps and 3 flats.
 A positive attitude and the commitment to attend all rehearsals and performances.